-The role-holder will be educated to Masters degree level in Computer Engineering, Computer Science or have equivalent experience.
 Essential skills include: practical and proven knowledge of Linux system administration, shell scripting and practical knowledge of high level programming languages such as Perl or Python, configuration management and automation methods using technologies such as Puppet or Ansible.
-Experience with storage platforms and parallel file systems (e.g. Lustre), HPC system integration and configuration and cloud computing platforms (e.g. OpenStack) will be advantageous.
-The role holder must be proactive and creative in problem solving, and will need to be comfortable resolving complex problems, and be able to handle workload from multiple projects at the same time while maintaining attention to detail.
-Good presentation skills both oral and written will also be an advantage.
+Experience with storage platforms, parallel file systems and cloud computing platforms will be advantageous.
+The role holders will need to be proactive, creative and comfortable resolving complex problems.

 Fixed-term: The funds for this post are available for 3 years in the first instance.